CUBRID/cubrid-manual/en/admin/db_manage.rst

     *   Queries executing sort-merge join
     *   Queries including the **CREATE INDEX** statement

-    When executing the queries above, the temp volume is used after exhausting the memory space (the space size is determined by the system parameter **temp_file_memory_size_in_pages** specified in **cubrid.conf**) assigned to store **SELECT** results or sort the data.
-The order in which the storage space is used to store the results of query processing and sorting is as follows: when the current storage space is exhausted, the next storage space is used.

-    *   **temp_file_memory_size_in_pages** memory secured by the system parameter
-    *   Permanent temp volume
-    *   Temporary temp volume (for details, see the below)

-    To prevent the system from insufficient disk space (as the size of temporary temp volume is increased than expected because a query which requires a big-sized temp space is executed), we recommend that     you should;
+    To have complete control on the disk space used for temporary data and to prevent it from consuming all system disk space, our recommendation is to:

-    *   secure the expected permanent temp volume in advance and
+    *   create permanent database volumes in advance to secure the required space for temporary data
-    *   limit the size of the space used in the temporary temp volume when a query is executed.
+    *   limit the size of the space used in the temporary volumes when a queries are executed by setting **temp_file_max_size_in_pages** parameter in **cubrid.conf** (there is no limit by default).

-    Permanent temp volume secures this space as running "cubrid addvoldb -p temp", and the maximum temporary temp space which is occupied during a query runs can be limited by the **temp_file_max_size_in_pages** (default is -1, which means infinite) parameter in **cubrid.conf**.